 Agile release planning is a valuable technique for building customer-centric products and projects.
-It helps achieve your product roadmap through iterative sprint planning and daily standup meetings where you review and incorporate feedback to ensure incremental product improvements over time.
+It helps achieve your product roadmap through, planning poker Agile, iterative sprint planning, and daily standup meetings where you review and incorporate feedback to ensure incremental product improvements over time.

 Agile release planning is a tactical version of your overall product vision and roadmap.
 Release plans guide sprints, where product requirements are prioritized, developed, and released.
 They also provide direction and a clear process to guide the product team while remaining flexible to incorporate customers' and stakeholders' feedback.

 Note that Agile release planning encourages shipping requirements incrementally instead of pushing multiple changes in one release.

 What is an Agile release plan?

 What is a release plan?
 An Agile release plan is a dynamic document that breaks down how and when the organization releases product features or functionalities.
 This plan prioritizes feedback from previous iterations and sets out the scope, timeline, and resources for each release.

 Agile release plans help teams decide how much functionality can be provided and how long it will take to develop.
 You can think of it as a prioritized list of functionalities to be delivered to the market, for an improved customer experience, over time.